Disneyland is supposed to be a place for magic, not measles.

 International travelers should receive needed vaccinations to protect themselves and to protect others as well.
 This includes measles, tuberculosis, and the seasonal flu vaccine.

-The CDC recommends that anyone over the age of 6 months, including pregnant mothers, get a flu shot.
+that anyone over the age of 6 months, including pregnant mothers, get a flu shot.

 Despite his belief in vaccinating his daughter, Fuentes admits he’s behind on his yearly flu shot.

 “I have gotten the flu shot once, and now I’m thinking it’s time I go get it,” he said.
 “I have been sick on and off for the last two months, and I think it’s because I haven’t gotten vaccinated.”